Trinity Road Library, Bristol

 Trinity Road Library is an historic building situated on Trinity Road, St Philips, Bristol, England.

-The library was constructed in 1896 in a Jacobethan style, to the plans of William Venn Gough, and bears an inscription with its original name, St Philips Public Library.
+St Philips was Bristol's first branch library, opened in 1876.
+This was replaced by a new library on Trinity Road in 1896 in a Jacobethan style, to the plans of William Venn Gough, and bears an inscription with its original name, St Philips Public Library.
 It closed as a public library on 28 November 2012.

 It has been designated by English Heritage as a grade II listed building.